patagonaa/esp32-power-monitor/README.md

 ### Server
 The server subscribes to the MQTT topics of all power meters, collects the metrics and exposes them as Prometheus metrics.
 A few Environment variables have to be set for this to work, the names should be self-explanatory.
-There is also a Dockerfile for this project, so example configuration below is a `docker-compose` File:
+There is also a Dockerfile for this project, so example configuration below is a `docker-compose` file:
 ```
 version: "3"
 services: